O-Town (album): Background

 The album was first released on January 23, 2001, in the United States.
 It contained a total of twelve tracks.
 Around this time, the album was also released in Japan, with two bonus remixes exclusively for the market.
 In March 2001, the band were asked into the studio to record a song for the Dr. Dolittle 2 soundtrack.
 The track, "We Fit Together", featured on the soundtrack, released in June 2001.
 Following the release of the single "All or Nothing", the album was released in Europe and the United Kingdom on August 6, 2001, complete with "We Fit Together" as a bonus track, bringing the number of tracks to thirteen.
 As "We Fit Together" was not included on the original American version of the album, American fans were treated to a "Special Fan Edition" of the album on May 28, 2002.
 The fan edition was also made available in Germany.

 Singles

 "Liquid Dreams" was released as the album's lead single and became a top ten hit on the US Billboard Hot 100.
 It was followed by "All or Nothing", "We Fit Together" and "Love Should Be A Crime".
-"All or Nothing" peaked at number three on the US Adult Contemporary chart, while "We Fit Together" stalled at numner 4 on the Billboard Bubbling Under Hot 100 Singles chart.
+"All or Nothing" peaked at number three on the US Adult Contemporary chart, while "We Fit Together" stalled at number 4 on the Billboard Bubbling Under Hot 100 Singles chart.
 "Love Should Be a Crime" was not featured on any Billboard charts at all, although it made it to the top 40 in the UK, becoming the lowest-charting single from the album.